ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on battleship project

 **Thoughts:** Tests are still annoying but I had a bit of a breakthrough with them.
 Started working on the dom now

+### Day 87: September 25, 2021

+**Today's Progress**: Worked on battleship project

+**Thoughts:** I'm starting to see the light more with tests, I feel like the logic of my code is really sound so far.